There are lots of ways to get involved – no matter your age, background or where you live.

 They also carry out a range of activities including organising events to improve their neighbourhoods.
-Find more information at RTO Public Register.
+See our list of current RTOs at RTO Public Register

 Local Housing Committees

-We have 15 Local Housing Committees across the city.
+We have 14 Local Housing Committees across the city.
 Committees signed a Local Housing Committee Charter on 11 November 2015.
-Committees work closely with our area housing managers to identify local priorities for tenants, look at our performance at a local level and help inform our Locality Plans and Area Plans.
+Committees work closely with our Locality Housing Directors to identify local priorities for tenants, look at our performance at a local level and help inform our Locality Plans and Area Plans.

 Chairs and Vice-Chairs come together regularly to discuss shared interests and city-wide priorities.